izikeros/blog/content/posts/posts/2023/2023-11-04-prompt_discovery_high_perplexity.md

 ***Figure 2:** Mindmap illustrating the key aspects of prompt discovery.
 It includes formulation, permutations, fine-tuning, benchmarking, generalization, novel prompts, and the different tools involved in the process.

-In summary, prompt discovery is a process that involves intricate prompt formulation, thorough benchmarking, fine-tuning, and adaptation.
-The tools mentioned above, along with future advancements, will play a vital role in shaping the efficiency and effectiveness of prompt discovery efforts.